gera2ld/nebula-easy/README.md

 # NebulaEasy

+> **Warning**
+> GIVEN UP!
+Nebula is hard to use and does not support NATs well.
+I moved to Netmaker.

 This is a dashboard for [nebula](https://github.com/slackhq/nebula).

 Note: It only helps you to manage devices and generate the configuration and certificates.
 But you still have to deploy the files on your devices by yourself.